MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-node-sign-in-edit-profile.md

 - Complete the steps in [Sign in users and call an API in sample Node.js web application](sample-web-app-node-sign-in.md) article.
 This article shows you how to sign in users by using a sample Node.js web app.

-## Register MFA web API
+## Register edit profile service

-In this step, you register the MFA web API application, which provides a mechanism to protect the edit profile operation with MFA.
+In this step, you register the edit profile service application, which provides a mechanism to protect the edit profile operation by requiring MFA.

 ### Register a web API application